ZAdamMac/ZAdamMac.github.io/_drafts/htb-writeup-frolic.markdown

 Eventually I realize that all this does is cat my argument to the end of a string saying a message was sent, and print that.
 Which is fine.
 I don't need fancy.

-I spent a lazy evening watching videos on exploiting printf functions and I eventually come up with a plan of attack - my brazen, not-knowing-assembly-besides-hello-ass is going to write me a stack overflow.
+I spent a lazy evening watching videos on exploiting printf functions and I eventually come up with a plan of attack - my brazen, not-knowing-assembly-besides-hello-ass is going to write me a buffer overflow.

-Some googling eventually reveals the String Format attack, which isn't quite what I want, but this leads me on a tangent pointing me back to stack overflows.
+Some googling eventually reveals the String Format attack, which isn't quite what I want, but this leads me on a tangent pointing me back to buffer overflows.
 Basically, what happens is this:
 - The program expects this string to be of a certain length, or less.
 - The program finishes reading the buffer storing the string and then moves on to the next instruction, and;
 - You can crash the program on purpose by exceeding the minimum message length, which makes the next instruction a "wrong" value depending on the string provided, causing a segmentation fault.